KARNATISAITHARUN/documentation/using-ocular/configure-extend/execute-code.md

 You can execute code and scripts when you start ShiftLeft Ocular.
 This is useful if you find yourself copy and pasting the same code snippets into every ShiftLeft Ocular session.

-## For a particular session
+## Specific Session

-To execute initialization code for one session, you can provide your input scripts with `--import`, which allows to specify a comma-separated list of scripts:
+To execute initialization code for a specific session, include in your input scripts the flag `--import`, which allows you to specify a comma-separated list of scripts

 ```
 echo 'def foo = 42' > scripts/myScript1.sc
 echo 'def bar = 43' > scripts/myScript2.sc